Redocly/redoc/cli/README.md

 - Bundle using a custom template and add custom `templateOptions`:<br/>
   `$ redoc-cli build [spec] -t custom.hbs --templateOptions.metaDescription "Page meta description"`

+#### With a Redocly configuration file ([more info](https://redocly.com/docs/cli/configuration/#redocly-configuration-file)):

+1. Go to folder with your Redocly configuration file (`.redocly.yaml` or `redocly.yaml`) and your OpenAPI definition file.
+2. Build the site using the `build` command (options from the Redocly configuration file will be automatically fetched):
+   `redoc build openapi.yaml`

 For more details, run `redoc-cli --help`.